 Some night and weekend work required.

-Master's Degree in education, Counseling, Social Work, Public Health or related field.
+Bachelor's Degree in Education, Counseling, Social Work, Public Health or related field.

 Experience working with college aged students.

 Experience working in crisis situations.

 Classified Title: Student Life Administrator Working Title: Case Manager for Undergraduate Students Role/Level/Range: ACRP/04/MC Starting Salary Range: $46,560-$64,100-$81,650 Annually (Commensurate with experience) Employee group: Full Time Schedule: 5 day 37.5 hours/week Exempt Status: Exempt Location: Hybrid/Homewood Campus Department name: Student Outreach and Support Personnel area: University Student Services

 Total Rewards The referenced salary range is based on Johns Hopkins University's good faith belief at the time of posting.
 Actual compensation may vary based on factors such as geographic location, work experience, market conditions, education/training and skill level.
 Johns Hopkins offers a total rewards package that supports our employees' health, life, career and retirement.
 More information can be found here: https://hr.jhu.edu/benefits-worklife/

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: